-Eddie Radwanski is entering his sixth season as the head coach of the Clemson women’s soccer team, one he has been patiently waiting on.
-With 18 returning players, including all of last season’s starters, 14 goal scorers, and a nationally ranked 9-member recruiting class, Radwanski looks for continued success this season.
-Radwanski was named the NSCAA Regional Coach of the Year in 2015, the first time a Clemson coach has earned the honor since 2000.
+Eddie Radwanski is entering his seventh season as the head coach of the Clemson women’s soccer team.
+After losing 12 letter winners and eight starters from last season, including two All-Americans and three All-ACC selections, and have added nine decorated freshmen to the roster, Radwanski looks for continued success this season.
+Radwanski was named the 2016 Atlantic Coast Conference Women’s Soccer Coach of the Year, the first time a Clemson coach has earned the honor since 2000.

-The 2015 squad finished tied for second in the ACC and advanced to its second consecutive NCAA Tournament.
-Senior goalkeeper Kailen Sheridan earned All-American honors in 2015, the first Tiger to do so since 2006, and was one of five players to receive All-ACC Honors, the most in school history.
-The team also saw success in the classroom as senior Emily Byorth was named an Academic All-American, the first Clemson player to earn the honor since 2006, and was one of six players to earn Academic All-ACC honors.
+The 2016 squad earned the second ACC Regular Championship title in program history, the first since 2000, and advanced to its third consecutive NCAA Tournament.
+Catrina Atanda earned All-American honors in 2016, and was one of four players to receive All-ACC Honors.
+The team also saw success in the classroom as Emily Byorth and Jenna Weston were named Academic All-Americans, and were two of six players to earn Academic All-ACC honors.

 The Spartans won the Southern Conference regular season and/or tournament championship eight of Radwanski's 10 seasons, and the team earned the NSCAA Team Academic Award every year from 2001-2010.
 In his 10 years at UNC Greensboro, Radwanski coached 19 NSCAA Regional All-Americans, 46 All-Southern Conference selections, five SoCon Freshmen of the Year, five SoCon Players of the Year and four SoCon Tournament Most Valuable Players.
 He was a three-time SoCon Coach of the Year, in 2006, 2007 and 2008.